 The State Legislature establishes the employer contribution rates for the FRS system.
 Employees must also contribute to the system as part of a package of Legislative changes enacted in 2011.
 The 2013 Legislature increased the FRS rates to fully fund the system's actuarial liability over a multi-year period, and the 2014 Legislature made adjustments to maintain this approach.
-The actuarial report as of June 2018 indicates that rates may need to be adjusted for the State's 2020 fiscal year.
-The forecast assumes FRS contribution rate increases of 5.0% on salaries in FY20 - FY25.
+The forecast assumes FRS contribution rate increases of 5.0% on salaries in FY21 and 3.0% from FY22 - FY26.

-The actual contribution rates beginning July 1, 2019 will not be known until the end of the 2019 legislative session.
+The actual contribution rates beginning July 1, 2020 will not be known until the end of the 2020 legislative session.
 The future growth in the County's FRS dollar contributions will be a combination of rate changes, if any, and the growth in the salary base to which the rates are applied.

 Change in FRS Dollar Contributions

-FY20 FY21 FY22 FY23 FY24 FY25
+FY21 FY22 FY23 FY24 FY25 FY26

-5.0% 5.0% 5.0% 5.0% 5.0% 5.0%
+5.0% 3.0% 3.0% 3.0% 3.0% 3.0%